Holy Basil Stir-Fry

 The dish is most commonly made with chicken or pork, but can also be made with minced prawn or beef.
 I've even seen it on offer made with frog or pigeon.
 You can add more vegetables to make it a bigger dish that serves more, or leave them out entirely if you plan to serve it with several other dishes.
 As I said, this is an infinitely variable dish, so use your own creativity to make your own signature dish.

-- Season with soy sauces, oyster sauce, sugar, spur chilli, fresh hot basil leaves and vegetables.
+Season with soy sauces, oyster sauce, sugar, spur chili, fresh hot basil leaves and vegetables.

 |Amount Per Serving|